Top 40+ ASP.NET MVC Interview Questions & Answers

 The [RoutePrefix] attribute in ASP.NET MVC defines a common route prefix within a controller.
 It allows you to specify a prefix that will be applied to all routes defined within the controller, reducing redundancy and making route definitions more concise.
 [RoutePrefix] describes a joint base URL for a group of related actions within a controller, improving the readability and maintainability of the routing configuration.

-62. Explain the concept of Model Validation in ASP.NET MVC and how it differs from client-side validation.
+62. What is Model Validation in ASP.NET MVC, and how does it differ from client-side validation?

 Ans: